Discrete versus continuous -- linear lattice models and their exact continuous counterparts: Introduction

-Finally, assume that we have a reconstruction procedure that allows us to reconstruct the continuous function~$u_h(t, x)$ out of the discrete data $\{u_{h, j} (t)\}_{j=-\infty}^{+\infty}$ and vice versa---one can think of an interpolation and a sampling at a given spatial grid.
+Finally, assume that we have a reconstruction procedure that allows us to reconstruct the continuous function~$u_h(t, x)$ out of the discrete grid values $\{u_{h, j} (t)\}_{j=-\infty}^{+\infty}$ and vice versa---one can think of an interpolation and a sampling at a given spatial grid.

 If we have such a reconstruction procedure, we can ask whether the function~$u_h(t, x)$ reconstructed from the solution~$\{u_{h, j} (t)\}_{j=-\infty}^{+\infty}$ to the discrete system~\eqref{eq:3} with a given interaction matrix $\tensorq{L}_h$ is an \emph{exact} solution to some partial differential equation of type~\eqref{eq:1}, and whether it is possible to identify the corresponding operator~$\mathcal{L}_h$.
 This is the~\emph{continualisation problem} wherein the number of particles/distance between the discrete particles $h$ is \emph{a small but yet finite number}, and it is a problem investigated in continuum mechanics.